Claire Dean

 How do they Drive in Peru?

 The best way to avoid any accidents is to know what you’re getting into first.
 Peruvian driving is, well, crazy.
 While there are delineated lanes for driving, no one adheres to them.
 Instead, you’ll find four cars driving side by side on a two-lane highway.
 These are the situations that you must prepare for.
-Peruvian drivers are also very aggressive, let’s say a rule of thumb is that they err on the side of aggression.
+Peruvian drivers are also aggressive, let’s say a rule of thumb is that they err on the side of aggression.
 Knowing this is half the battle because you can know when to pick your battles and what they will do.
 If you don’t also drive at times aggressively, you’ll never get to where you want to go, especially in cities.

 Truck Driver